What is Spinal Cord Injury?

 As care providers, we are fully aware of the drastic impact spinal cord injuries have on every affected individual and their loved ones.
 Therefore, our support workers deliver medical attention according to the individual’s needs and provide emotional support for the whole family.
 Our personalised care plans prioritise the individual’s health needs, personal boundaries, and detailed preferences.
 The individual’s privacy, dignity, and improvement towards independence are of the utmost importance in our care packages.

 If you are searching for a quality care provider for yourself or a loved one, don’t hesitate to contact us at Leaf Complex Care.
-We provide high-standard, CQC-regulated care in Bristol, Exeter, Slough, Somerset and the Midlands.
+We provide high-standard, CQC-regulated care in Bristol, South East, Somerset and the Midlands.